About Apple silicon

-To run Windows 11 and its applications on a Mac with Apple M Series Chip, you need to install an Arm-based image of Windows 11 that can run the majority of Intel-based Windows 11 applications by using a built-in emulator.
+To run Windows 11 and its applications on a Mac with Apple silicon, you need to install an Arm-based image of Windows 11 that can run the majority of Intel-based Windows 11 applications by using a built-in emulator.

 Note: for installing Arm-based image of Windows 11 in Parallels Desktop see KB 125375.